covergirlszn/j-and-a-website/README.md

 # j-and-a-website (100 days of code!!)
 my first website website!! javascript to come

-btw adding custom fonts is with ontface xox
+btw adding custom fonts is with fontface xox

 DAY 1 - 31.5.22
 okay so erm i need to read on how to grid and i probabyl should check the length on the css